How do I work out my profits for universal credit?

 - Flat rate allowances – it is possible to claim a flat rate allowance for business mileage, use of home for business purposes and premises used both as a home and for the business.
 If you claim these flat rate allowances then you cannot also claim the individual expense.

 The flat rate allowances are the same as those allowed under the simplified expense rules for self assessment.
 However, if you are claiming for use of your home for business purposes, when calculating the number of hours worked at home for the amount of flat rate allowance, you can only include time spent on actual work or marketing activities.
 You cannot include time spent on business administration including book-keeping, being on call or storage of stock and business assets.

 What if my monthly accounts show a loss?

-If your monthly accounts show your business making a loss then that will affect what UC you will receive and may be subject to the minimum income floor requirements.
+If your monthly accounts show your business making a loss then you will be treated as having Nil income in that month and may be subject to the Minimum Income Floor.